Top 3 Things to Evaluate Business Ideas

 Hi, my name is Shawnee and I have Entrepreneur ADD, EADD for short.
 A lot of entrepreneurs I know have this same condition.
 They get like this every time they hear of a new business opportunity:

 If I’m going to invest my time, energy and money into a business idea I’m going to make sure it’s going to at least get me closer to my dream lifestyle.
-In case you’re curious, my boyfriend and I’s dream lifestyle is a little unconventional.
-Our goal is to home school our future kids and live 4 months in Minnesota, 4 months in Miami and 4 months in a new city or country of our choice, EVERY YEAR.
-A critical piece to making this dream come true is how we make our income to pay for this lifestyle.
+In case you’re curious, my dream lifestyle is a little unconventional.
+My goal is to home school my future kids and live 3 months in Minnesota, and in a new city or country the rest of the year.
+A critical piece to making this dream come true is to be able to make money from ANYWHERE.
 Here are 3 big components in evaluating ideas to invest in:

 - Scalability: Josh Kaufman describes this perfectly in The Personal MBA, “[Scalability] is the ability to reliably duplicate or multiply a process as volume increases…The smaller the level of human involvement, the more scalable the business.”